ylipacbio/IsoSeq-3.0/README.md

 __CCS__

-`pbccs` is a tool to create circular consensus sequences (ccs) sequence from raw subreads for PacBio sequences.
+`pbccs` is a tool to create circular consensus sequences (CCS) sequence from raw subreads for PacBio sequences.
 See [pbccs doc](https://github.com/PacificBiosciences/pbccs/blob/master/README.md) for usage.

 __Classify__

-Isoseq Classify classifies reads into full-length or non-full-length reads, artifical-concatemer chimeric or non-chimeric read.
+Iso-Seq Classify classifies reads into full-length or non-full-length reads, artifical-concatemer chimeric or non-chimeric read.

 In order to classify a read as full-length or non-full-length, we search